georchestra/superset/docs/technical_guides/installation/install-docker.en.md

 # Deploy with docker

 The Superset project ships with docker-compose files.
-We are providing one, in docker/ folder, that is very close to their docker-compose-image-tag.yml file.
+We are providing one, in docker/ folder, that is inspired from their docker-compose-image-tag.yml file.

 !!! warning "Warning"